artisticat1/obsidian-latex-suite/DOCS.md

 	tabstop_node: (index: number, insert: string="") => BaseNode,
 	text_node: (text: string) => BaseNode,
 	// The key to extract regex groups or named groups, replaces [[X]].
-	// ${VISUAL} is used for the selection in visual snippets and 0 for the trigger in normal snippets
+	// ${VISUAL} and ${VISUAL_ORIGINAL} are used for the selection in visual snippets and 0 for the trigger in normal snippets
 	// default is used, if the key isn't defiend.
 	capture_node: (key: string | number, defaultValue: string = "") => BaseNode,
 }